opencrmitalia-official/myddleware/dev/docs/DOCKER.md

 > Open: <https://github.com/opencrmitalia-official/myddleware/blob/stable/docker-compose.override.yml>

-This file is used on DEVELOPMENT for creating fake services to syncronize using Myddleware.
+This file is used on DEVELOPMENT for creating fake services to syncronize it using Myddleware.
-It is most important to have Microsoft Dabatase with fake data to test multiple aspect of the software
+It is most important to have Microsoft Dabatase with fake data to test multiple aspect of the software or connect multiple Vtiger instances.

 ## The `docker-compose.debug.yml`